cilium/cilium/Documentation/bpf.rst

   The output of ``prog.o:[ingress]`` tells that program section ``ingress`` was loaded from the file ``prog.o``, and ``bpf`` operates in ``direct-action`` mode.
-  The program tags are appended for each, which denotes a hash over the instruction stream that can be used for debugging / introspection.
+  The program tags are appended for each, which denotes a hash over the instruction stream which can be used for debugging / introspection.

-  tc can attach more than just a single BPF program, it provides various other classifiers that can be chained together.
+  tc can attach more than just a single BPF program, it provides various other classifiers which can be chained together.
 However, attaching a single BPF program is fully sufficient since all packet operations can be contained in the program itself thanks to ``da`` (``direct-action``) mode.
 For optimal performance and flexibility, this is the recommended usage.